sligodave/sublime_remote_edit/README.md

 In the file:

     Packages/User/RemoteEdit.sublime-settings

-Create aliass, an alias points to a configuration for a specific server.
+Create an alias, an alias points to a configuration for a specific server.

 ```json
 	{